-FIGURE 5.9 Frequency of Safe Distances for Large Daytime Ammonia Spills for Three Different Windspeed Categories as Determined in the ERG2016 Analysis.
-(Percentiles are denoted by open circles superimposed on the curves)
+Figure 5.9 Frequency of safe distances for large daytime ammonia spills from railcars for different wind speed ranges as determined in the ERG2020 analysis.
+(Percentiles are denoted by open circles superimposed on the curves.)

-FIGURE 5.10 Frequency of Safe Distances for Large Nighttime Ammonia Spills for three different windspeed categories as Determined in the ERG2016 Analysis.
-(Percentiles are denoted by open circles superimposed on the curves)
+Figure 5.10 Frequency of safe distances for large nighttime ammonia spills from railcars for different wind speed ranges as determined in the ERG2020 analysis.
+(Percentiles are denoted by open circles superimposed on the curves.)